-A: A fond memory of mind was an eight-day bus strike that threw the city into chaos!
+A: A fond memory of mine was an eight-day bus strike that threw the city into chaos!

 Q: How would you rate the healthcare in Buenos Aires?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences regarding doctors and hospitals?
 Are there any hospitals you would recommend?

 Q: What are the biggest safety issues facing expats living in Buenos Aires?
 Are there any areas expats should avoid?

 A: Serious crimes like murder aren't a problem, but robbery is.
 It's easy to stay safe if you take basic precautions.
 Don't openly show or carry an iPhone or iPad in public.
 If you have a backpack wear it in front of you, not on your back.
 If you carry a handbag, hang it around your body and not over your shoulder.
 Never leave your belongings unattended at a restaurant even for a second.

 Q: How do you rate the standard of housing in Buenos Aires?
 What different options are available for expats?

 A: The most popular option is renting a room in a local's house.

 Q: Any areas/suburbs you’d recommend for expats to live in?